ttktjmt/ttktjmt.com/docs/docs/projects.md

 ### **Galton Board Simulator** [:simple-github:](https://github.com/ttktjmt/galtonboard-qt){:target="_blank" rel="noopener noreferrer" title="Source Code" style="float: right; margin-right: 1rem;"}

 The [Galton Board](https://en.wikipedia.org/wiki/Galton_board){:target="_blank"}, also known as the Galton box, quincunx or bean machine, is a device that visually demonstrates the [central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem){:target="_blank"} by dropping balls through a pegged board, resulting in a normal distribution.<br>
 I developed a 2D simulator as an Android app using [box2d](https://github.com/erincatto/box2d){:target="_blank"} as a physics engine.
-It uses the accelerometer sensor in the phone to change the gravity in the application, resulting in a different distribution.
+It uses the accelerometer sensor in the device (phone, laptop) to change the gravity in the simulation, resulting in a different distribution.

 ???+ skills